abondar/django-copyist/docs/source/overview.rst

 Ignoring models during copy with SET_TO_FILTER
 ------------------------------------------------

-You probably noticed the :py:attr:`.django_copyist.copy_request.CopyResult.ignored_map` attribute in the previous examples.
+You probably noticed the :py:attr:`.CopyResult.ignored_map` attribute in the previous examples.
 So how exactly it is used?

 For example, lets assume you want to have same config as in `SET_TO_FILTER` example, but you want to ignore `Task` model if it can't match all counterparts: